 Sump pumps are a vital part of most homes in the Edmonton area.
 They serve an important purpose that some people are not aware of.
-The water that sump pumps are removing from your home comes from either rain, melting snow, or groundwater in areas which have a high water table.
+The water that sump pumps are removing from your home comes from either rain, melting snow, or groundwater in areas that have a high water table.

-With that being said, even the best of sump pumps require maintenance on both the pump and the sump pit.
-Even for those who are diligent about maintaining their sump pump there is always a chance that it can fail, and when it does the water damage can be horrendous.
+With that being said, even the best sump pumps require maintenance on both the pump and the sump pit.
+Even for those who are diligent about maintaining their sump pump, there is always a chance that it can fail, and when it does the water damage can be horrendous.
 For more information on maintaining your sump pump check out our blog on sump pump maintenance.

 While the damage won’t be as bad if your basement isn’t finished it will still be a huge hassle and will likely require professional cleanup.
 If you have finished your basement you should really consider some additional safety measures to keep your basement dry because you have already made a sizeable investment to finish it.